microsoft/Application-Insights-Workbooks/Documentation/LegacyAI/DeprecatedWorkbookRetrievalTool.md

 _To move forward with the deprecation of these workbooks, this tool will only be available for a limited time until **August 31, 2021**._

 ## Private Workbook Retrieval
-1. Open up an new or empty workbook
+1. Open up a new or empty workbook
 2. Go into Edit mode in the toolbar and navigate to the advanced editor
   ![advanced editor](../Images/DeprecatedWb_RetrievalTool_AdvancedEditor.png)
 3. Copy the following workbook json and paste it into your open advanced editor: [Private Workbook Conversion](./PrivateWorkbookConversion.workbook)